vigiloauth/vigilo/docs/user_guide/README.md

 ## 3. Getting Started

 ### 3.1 Installation
-VigiloAuth offers will run as a Docker instance in your application.
+VigiloAuth will run as a Docker instance in your application.
 For more information, refer to the installation guide below:
 - [Docker Installation Guide](./configuration/docker.md)

 Ensure you have the following prerequisites: